 Purchasing power parity attempts to correct for differences in prices.
 Hair cuts are not traded between the United States and China.
 They are far more expensive in the United States which increases the measured size of the US economy.

-By both measures China is closing the gap quickly, but there are other narrow and admittedly less significant measures by which they are already ahead.
+China are already ahead the US by several other measures.
 One negative measure is carbon footprint.
-China produces more carbon dioxide in total than any country, in 2009 they were already producing 45% more than the United States.
-The United States was still producing several times as much carbon dioxide per person, but the Swedes and the French have highly productive first world economies and their carbon footprint per person is less than China's.
-Whats even more, the per person carbon footprint of Sweden, France, and the United States is decreasing while China's is rising rapidly.
-All this is based on figures for 2008 and 2009, things may have improved since then.
+China produces more carbon dioxide in total than any country, in 2014 they were already producing almost twice as much as the United States.
+The United States was still producing more than twices as much carbon dioxide per person, but the British and the French have highly productive first world economies and their carbon footprint per person is less than China's.

 Electricity usage is another measure of economic development.
-In 2010 China was roughly equal to the United States, but rising rapidly.
+In 2014 China lead the US in electricity production by more than thirty percent.

-Moving beyond industry to the future, information, China in 2011 already had twice as many Internet users as the United States, and of course the Chinese numbers are rising very rapidly while America's are relatively stagnant.
+Moving beyond industry to the future, information, China in 2017 has two and a half times as many Internet users as the United States, and of course the Chinese numbers are rising very rapidly while America's are relatively stagnant.

 On the other hand the average American user maybe spending far more time on the Internet than the average Chinese user.
 The American user may have the Internet at home, at the office, and in his pocket, or her handbag when they are on the go.
 While the Chinese user maybe able to rent an occasional few minutes at an Internet cafe.

 If we look at the most used web sites they are clearly dominated by English language sites directed at Americans, though Chinese sites are working there way toward the top of the international rankings.